Capital.com vs IC Markets Comparison

 How do Capital.com and IC Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Capital.com or IC Markets?
+Which broker offers more tradeable asset classes, Capital.com or IC Markets?

 Can I trade cryptocurrency with Capital.com or IC Markets?